-TAX CREDITS: INDIVIDUALS

-Section 6A: Medical scheme fees tax credit (per month)
+TAX CREDITS: INDIVIDUALS Section 6A: Medical scheme fees tax credit (per month)

-Type of person 2024 2025

-Main member 364 364

-Main member and one dependant 728 728

-Additional credit per additional dependent 246 246

-This credit applies in respect of fees paid by the taxpayer to a registered medical scheme, or a foreign medical fund registered under similar provisions of the laws of another country.

-The rebates are only valid for months in respect of which contributions are actually paid to a medical scheme.

-Where more than one person pays fees in respect of a dependant, the credit is determined with the same ratio as the fees paid by that person in relation to the total amount of fees paid.
+- This credit applies in respect of fees paid by the taxpayer to a registered medical scheme, or a foreign medical fund registered under similar provisions of the laws of another country. - The rebates are only valid for months in respect of which fees are actually paid to a medical scheme. - Where more than one person pays fees in respect of a dependant, the credit is determined with the same ratio as the fees paid by that person in relation to the total amount of fees paid. - When fees are paid by a deceased estate, they are deemed to have been paid by the deceased on the day prior to their death. - When fees are paid by an employer and taxed as a fringe benefit, they are deemed to have been paid by the employee.